powerlim2/analytics_interviews/README.md

 4. Converting a recursive Fibonacci sequence algorithm to an iterative algorithm (Loop)
 5. Find the number of elements in the list that satisfy a specific condition (Generator Expression)
 6. Write a function to calculate the derivative (mathematical procedure).
-7. (Amazon) Find a list of (start, end) of all consecutive numbers (Search Algorithm)
+7. Find a list of (start, end) of all consecutive numbers (Search Algorithm)
-8. (Facebook) Given an array of integers, find all pairs that two values sum to a given value (Search Algorithm)
+8. Given an array of integers, find all pairs that two values sum to a given value (Search Algorithm)

 ## Modeling and Analysis Questions